Accessibility and assisted digital

 Think about accessibility from the start

 Consider accessibility at every stage.
-During discovery, this might mean making sure you’re not making decisions that might exclude people.
-You might find the Government Digital Service’s (GDS) accessibility user profiles useful at this stage.
+You might find the Government Digital Service’s (GDS) accessibility user profiles useful.

 You should run regular tests as soon as you start writing production code.
 Once your service moves into public beta, run tests every time you add a new feature.